Nico Hoerner Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 21st in the league.
+- The Mets pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets have the 24th-ranked team ERA among all MLB pitching staffs (4.68).
+- The Mets' 4.70 team ERA ranks 24th across all league pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs given up (65 total, 1.4 per game).
+- Mets pitchers combine to allow 68 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- In his most recent outing on Wednesday against the Tampa Bay Rays, the righty went six innings, giving up one earned run while surrendering three hits.
+- His most recent appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw six innings, surrendering one earned run while giving up three hits.

-- The 30-year-old has amassed an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .224 batting average against him.
+- In eight games this season, the 30-year-old has put up a 3.77 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.